DavidRRice/Magrathea/README.md

 ---

-*MAGRATHEA is supported by the [Nevada Center for Astrophysics](https://www.physics.unlv.edu/~bzhang/NCfA.html), University of Nevada, Las Vegas's [Physics & Astronomy Department](https://www.physics.unlv.edu/) and [Star & Planet Formation Group](https://unlv-spfg.github.io/), and University of Arizona's [Lunar and Planetary Laboratory](https://www.lpl.arizona.edu/)*
+*MAGRATHEA is or has been supported by the [Nevada Center for Astrophysics](https://www.physics.unlv.edu/~bzhang/NCfA.html), the University of Nevada, Las Vegas's [Physics & Astronomy Department](https://www.physics.unlv.edu/) and [Star & Planet Formation Group](https://unlv-spfg.github.io/), the [Astrophysics Research Center](https://arco.org.il/) of the Open University of Israel, and the University of Arizona's [Lunar and Planetary Laboratory](https://www.lpl.arizona.edu/)*

+*We want to thank the many users and supporters of this code.
+We greatly appreciate the contributions, discussions, and support of [Allona Vazan](https://www.openu.ac.il/en/personalsites/AllonaVazan.aspx), [Michael Lozovsky](https://michloz8.wixsite.com/michael-lozovsky), [Ashkan Salamat](https://nexcl.unlv.edu/the-team/ashkan-salamat), and [Piyush Puranik](https://github.com/preppie22)*